 To Develop Leaders Who Are Active in the International Field

-The Faculty of Economics has established practical educational programs in cooperation with domestic and international institutions to develop human resources who can play an active role in the international field to deal with the rapid changes in the future society.
+The Faculty of Economics has established practical educational programs in cooperation with domestic and international institutions to develop people who can play an active role in the international field to deal with rapid changes as society moves forward.

 ■Joint Courses Co-hosted with External Institutions | Problem-solving Studies with Students Abroad

 In collaboration with our overseas partner universities, we offer lectures that address real world problem-solving.
 Students will develop the skills through the opportunity to interact with a diverse range of students from abroad and work as a team to solve problems.

 ■Special English Program | Study Designated Courses in English

 This program is designed for second-year students and above to study more practical specialized subjects such as development, environment, trade, finance, policy, management, marketing, and accounting in English.
 Certificates of completion are awarded to outstanding students.

 ■Early Graduation System | Students with Outstanding Grades Can Graduate in Three Years

 Students with outstanding grades are eligible to graduate from the university in three years.
 In addition, if you apply for the Graduate School of Economics and use the Early Graduation system, you can complete your undergraduate and graduate degrees in four years and obtain a master’s degree.

 ■Providing Detailed Support for Each Individual Through Face-to-Face Guidance